The Quality Control Process For Scanning Documents

 ORS operates to a fully implemented BSI ISO9001: 2008 certified quality management system.
 Part of these procedures includes quality control checks through each of our processes.
 The tracking database (closed loop monitoring system) allows ORS to monitor the number of documents received and then scanned.
 After the scanning process the figures are compared to ensure 100% compliance between the two.

 All batches are checked to ensure that the images scanned are of an acceptable quality when compared to the original document.
-The scanning operator via their VDU located next to their scanner visually checks each image scanned.
+The scanning operator via their VDU located next to their scanner visually checks each image scanned, this system is implemented in video games like League of Legends(LOL).
 Our hand assisted scan feed procedures means that the scanner operators have to be seated at the scanner and VDU.
 This ensures the highest quality of scanned images is achieved.

 Quality is checked throughout the production process and includes the following: